 Our Early Intervention Services

 Typically, early intervention focuses on children ages birth to five years.
 Pediatric Developmental Therapists look at the child.
 It is a discipline that specifically looks at how a child is developing during the most significant period of the child’s development.
 Our Therapists assess a child’s global development and identify specific areas of strengths and weaknesses.
 Thereafter, they develop play activities designed to help a child overcome their challenges and improve the quality their interactions.
-These activities help the child to gain confidence in their own ability to learn and to acquire typical day to day skills.
-Our therapists provide an umbrella that supports a child in all areas of development.
+These activities help the child to gain confidence in their own ability to learn and to acquire typical day to day social skills and appropriate behaviors.
+Our therapists focus on the social emotional aspect of development.

 - Speech delay or communication disorder